Custom formulas: Syntax and definitions

 Syntax: CUMSUM(metric, event)

 • Metric: The metric you wish to aggregate.
-This will be one of the metrics formulas listed above.
+This is one of the metrics formulas listed above.

 For example, this chart shows a daily cumulative sum of revenue from Complete Purchase events in the last 30 days.
-The data point for February 22nd will be a sum of revenue generated on February 20th, 21st, and 22nd.
+The data point for February 22nd is a sum of revenue generated on February 20th, 21st, and 22nd.

 CUMSUM_sidecontrols.png

-For CUMSUM(UNIQUES,A), a deduplicated count of unique users will be returned for each data point.
+CUMSUM(UNIQUES,A) returns a deduplicated count of unique users for each data point.

 ROLLAVG